Kinvey/android-sdk/README.md

 ```
 ./gradlew release
 ```
-After it you can found .zip with generated .aar and .jar files in directory <java-library.home>/release/zipped
+After these steps .zip with generated .aar and .jar files should be in the directory: /release/zipped

 ```
 ./gradlew test jacocoTestReport